jonaserhart/savings/README.md

   - XCode
   - iOS Simulator or connected iPhone/iPad

-just run the following command in your
+just run the following command in your terminal
 ```
 $ flutter run
 ```